List of Easterns representative cricketers

 This is a partial list of cricketers who have played first-class, List A cricket, or Twenty20 cricket for Eastern Transvaal and Easterns in South Africa.
 The team was renamed ahead of the 1995–96 season following the renaming of Transvaal province to Gauteng in 1994.

 Eastern Transvaal made its senior debut in the List A Nissan Cup competition during the 1989–90 season.
 After two seasons it began competing in the first-class UCB Bowl competition, the second division of the Currie Cup.
-After being renamed, the side continued to compete at first-class and List A level.
+After being renamed, the team continued to compete at first-class and List A level.
 Easterns first played domestic Twenty20 cricket in 2011–12, the first season in which provincial Twenty20 competitions were played in South Africa.

 This list includes the players who played first-class and List A cricket for Eastern Transvaal between 1989–90 and 1994–95, and those who played first-class, List A, and Twenty20 cricket for Easterns from 1995–96 to the present day.
-It does not include players who appeared only for franchise side Titans which was operated by the Easterns and Northerns Cricket Unions between 2003–04 and 2020–21.
-(Note: The players who played for the franchise side are listed at List of Titans cricketers.)
+It does not include players who appeared only for franchise team Titans which was operated by the Easterns and Northerns Cricket Unions between 2003–04 and 2020–21.
+(Note: The players who played for the franchise team are listed at List of Titans cricketers.)